fiskaltrust/release-notes/portal/portal-sprint-76.md

 # fiskaltrust.Portal - Sprint 76
 _June 22, 2020_

-**Automatic POS operator onboarding & overhauled export experience**
+**Automatic PosOperator onboarding & overhauled export experience**

 In the Sprint 76 update of the fiskaltrust.Portal, we are excited to announce that we have a completely new data export experience which not only should make selecting specific exports easier, but is also able to finish exports within a few minutes instead of several hours, even for very large queues.